dylan-berndt/New-Madrid-Forecast/README.md

 # New-Madrid-Forecast
-Web tool for forecasting the measured gauge height at the New Madrid power plant
+Web tool for forecasting the measured gauge height at the New Madrid USGS monitoring station, upstream of the New Madrid power plant